-- To the water add about 50-60 drops (HE) to 2 tsp (non-HE) of grapefruit seed extract depending on your machine and an oxygen bleach such as OxiClean or Biokleen.
-I use a full scoop when disinfecting.
+- To the hot water add about 50-60 drops (HE) to 2 tsp (non-HE) of grapefruit seed extract depending on your machine and a scoop of oxygen bleach such as OxiClean, Biokleen, or a store brand.

 - Do a second rinse to make sure all of the GSE and oxygen bleach is out of your diapers

 - If you’re comfortable with using chlorine bleach you could add a 1/4 – 1/2 cup depending on your machine to disinfect your diapers.
 The GSE/oxygen bleach treatment worked for me so I haven’t had to resort to this for yeast.